-In October, Barragán moves into his first self-designed residence, the Barragán House and Gardens at 20 Calle Francisco Ramírez in Mexico City.
+In October, Barragán moves into the Barragán House and Gardens at 20 Calle Francisco Ramírez in Mexico City, his first self-designed residence.

 Barragán acquires properties and starts to create a series of experimental gardens in a rural area south of Mexico City, next to a vast lava expanse known as El Pedregal de San Ángel.

-After visiting an exhibition of Armando Salas Portugal’s photographs at the Palacio de Bellas Artes, Barragán asks the photographer to shoot his house and garden, beginning a fruitful collaboration that will continue over the next three decades.
+After seeing some of Armando Salas Portugal’s photographs in an exhibition at the Palacio de Bellas Artes, Barragán asks the photographer to shoot his house and garden, beginning a fruitful collaboration that will continue over the next three decades.

 Barragán conceives the plan to develop the volcanic area of El Pedregal de San Ángel.

-Barragán and the entrepreneur José Alberto Bustamante establish the development company Jardines del Pedregal de San Ángel, SA.
+For the related business and real estate operations, Barragán and the entrepreneur José Alberto Bustamante establish the company Jardines del Pedregal de San Ángel, SA.